jumpingaccess/Hippodata2Equipe/README.md

 ## 📄 License

-This project is proprietary software developed for Equipe integration.
-Contact for licensing information.
+This project is developed for Equipe integration with the agreement of Hippodata GMBH.
+Contact for more information.

 ## 🔄 Updates